Wulguru, Queensland: Education

-Wulguru State School is a government primary (Prep-6) school for boys and girls at Edison Street (19.3245°S 146.8121°E).
+Wulguru State School is a government primary (Prep–6) school for boys and girls at Edison Street (19.3245°S 146.8121°E).
 In 2018, the school had an enrolment of 302 students with 27 teachers (24 full-time equivalent) and 18 non-teaching staff (12 full-time equivalent).
 It includes a special education program.

 There are no secondary schools in Wulguru.
 The nearest government secondary school is William Ross State High School in neighbouring Annandale to the north-west; it is adjacent to the Southern Cross Catholic College.

 Amenities

-The Edison Street Plaza is a small neighbourhood centre in Wulguru that lost several of its stores in 2017–2018, including Edison Street Seafood, video hire, Chinese take-away, St Vincent De Paul op shop, a butcher, and a hairdressing salon.
-A mini-mart store remained, and the seafood/fish and chips shop and the Chinese takeaway were reopened early in 2019 by the mini-mart operator.
-Next to the school is a park and several soccer fields as well as a scout hall.

 There are a number of parks in the area: